SAP-samples/btp-cf-multitenant-extension/db/README.md

-# Understand the Database Microservice
+# Understand the Database Service
 The database microservice is responsible for creating database tables for each of the newly onboarded subscribers.
 This project uses the [`@sap/hdi-dynamic-deploy`](https://www.npmjs.com/package/@sap/hdi-dynamic-deploy) package to deploy the database artifacts to the SAP HANA Deployment Infrastructure (HDI) container .